cyber-prophet/bostrom-journal/BostromJournal001.md

 - creating cyberlinks;
 - receiving and sharing objects in the IPFS network using library [ipfs-js](https://github.com/ipfs/js-ipfs).

 There is a search bar in cyb.ai.
-When a user enters a query in the search bar cyb.ai computes the {~~ipfs~>IPFS~~} hash of a text file with the search query contents.
+When a user enters a query in the search bar cyb.ai computes the IPFS hash of a text file with the search query contents.
 After that, cyb.ai requests the node with go-cyber installed.
 If there are cyberlinks originating from the search query's IPFS hash, then the node returns particles sorted by cyberrank, cyb.ai using IPFS-JS node retrieves files from IPFS and presents these results.

 Thus, the search results in cyb.ai are the files stored in IPFS (received by the browser and rendered on the page) with the IPFS hashes that were cyberlinked to the IPFS hash of the text entered into the search bar.